INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 ---

-# Machine learning in a nutshell
+# 3. Specific models

-- Understanding the models
+* Understanding the models
     - know when they are suited to the data
     - intuitions on how to debug them